 To apply the parking brake, push the pedal down with your foot.
 To release it, pull the release handle fully.
-The parking brake indicator on the instrument panel should go out when the parking brake is fully released, and the ignition switch is in the ON (II) position (see page 60).
+The parking brake indicator on the instrument panel should go out when the parking brake is fully released (see page 65).

-Driving the vehicle with the parking brake applied can damage the rear brakes and axles.
+Driving the vehicle with the parking brake applied can damage the rear brakes and hubs.
 A beeper will sound if the vehicle is driven with the parking brake on.